Battle of Oliwa

-The Battle of Oliwa, also known as the Battle of Oliva or the Battle of Gdańsk Roadstead, was a naval battle that took place on 28 November, 1627, slightly north of the port of Gdańsk off of the coast of the village of Oliva during the Polish–Swedish War.
+The Battle of Oliwa, also known as the Battle of Oliva or the Battle of Gdańsk Roadstead, was a naval battle that took place on 28 November, 1627, slightly north of the port of Danzig (Gdańsk) off of the coast of the village of Oliva during the Polish–Swedish War.
 It was the largest naval engagement to be fought by the Polish–Lithuanian Commonwealth Navy and resulted in defeating a Swedish squadron led by Niels Stiernsköld that conducted a blockade of the harbour of Gdańsk.
-The Poles sailed out of the Gdańsk harbour and engaged the Swedish squadron capturing the Swedish flagship and sinking another Swedish warship.
+The Poles sailed out of the Danzig harbour and engaged the Swedish squadron capturing the Swedish flagship and sinking another Swedish warship.

 Background

 The Swedes had a long tradition of seamanship and maintained a strong navy, and were able to land troops from the Swedish mainland at will along the southern Baltic shore.
-They were also able to blockade the Polish–Lithuanian Commonwealth's ports (most important being Gdańsk) maintaining a stranglehold on Polish-Lithuanian trade.
-On 28 November, a small, newly-formed Polish–Lithuanian Commonwealth fleet, using purchased German ships and foreign (mainly Dutch) sailors, emerged from Gdańsk to defeat the Swedish blockading squadron.
+They were also able to blockade the Polish–Lithuanian Commonwealth's ports (most important being Danzig) maintaining a stranglehold on Polish-Lithuanian trade.
+On 28 November, a small, newly-formed Polish–Lithuanian Commonwealth fleet, using purchased German ships and foreign (mainly Dutch) sailors, emerged from Danzig to defeat the Swedish blockading squadron.
 The admiral of the Polish fleet (at the time) was Wilhelm Appelmann, but due to illness, he could not take part in the battle and the royal commissioners appointed a new admiral of the Polish fleet before the battle.
 Arend Dickmann made himself the admiral of the fleet, Jan Storch made himself the commander of the Polish marines, and Herman Witte made himself the vice admiral.
 These three commanders formed a council of war in which they jointly developed a battle plan and decided on the attack.
 The galleon Ritter Sankt Georg was the Polish-Lithuanian flagship.